peterjmartinson/writing/DistractedFortune/20241004_FollowYourFear/draft.md

 While dealing with this mounting pile of fears for a specific project, it struck me:  a document that laid out how to know if the data was right, complete, and nothing more, would quickly help me get peace of mind.
 Well, why shouldn't I be the one to write the document?
 It could help someone else who was faced with a similar problem down the line; it could even help future me.

-Just this idea helped to quell my fears, and turn them into a plan of action that left me energized.

-So I got to work listing out all the things I was worried about for this project.
-That list became the outline for my document, which I filled in while handling each fear in turn.
+The problem here was not that I didn't know how to validate data.
+The problem was that the fear was causing paralysis.

+The solution, therefore, wasn't a series of steps to ensure data quality in a messy data set.
+The solution was rather a strategy to face down a specific fear that stops me from acting.

+For this specific case, I've adopted a habit now of starting every project - whether new or hand-me-down - with the documentation.
+If there is no existing document, I'll create one; if there is documentation, I'll add to it.
+Besides standard boilerplate information (owner's email, source and target locations, etc.), I'll address any question about the project that give me the least bit of worry or uncertainty.

-## Steps to courage and universal acclaim
+## Three steps to courage and universal acclaim

-I'm still in the process of distilling the strategy, so here is the current gameplan.
+I'm still in the process of distilling the strategy; here is the current working version.

 1. Identify your fears

 Right after lunch each day (or at 1:00 pm if I miss lunch), I spend about 2 minutes brainstorming about things that are giving me the willies.
 These get scrawled out on whatever scrap of paper is near me - usually a catchall notepad on my work desk.
-After doing this, I'll eat a small, tasty desert to reinforce the habit.
+After doing this, I'll eat a small, tasty dessert to reinforce the habit.

-Sometimes I have a hard time getting started, even though I know those fucking fears are there.
+Sometimes I have a hard time getting started, even though I know those fucking fears are in there.
 In this case, it helps to have a few categories to interrogate.
 Maybe you will have a different list, but here's mine:

 - Relationship with Wife
 - Kids and school